adhiiisetiawan/faster-rcnn-inference/README.md

 # Faster R-CNN Inference

-This repo its just for me to explore object detection field
+This repository it's just for me to explore object detection field